groovycode-xyz/taschengeld/CONTRIBUTING.md

 - Automatic linting, type-checking, and testing have been removed from the project workflow.
 - Developers are responsible for ensuring code quality before submitting pull requests.

-## Project Structure

-- `hooks/useParentChildMode.tsx`: Contains the ParentChildModeProvider and useParentChildMode hook for managing the global Parent/Child mode state.
-- `components/client-layout.tsx`: A client-side wrapper component that applies the ParentChildModeProvider to the application.

 ## Development Guidelines

 - When adding new features, consider whether they should be restricted based on the Parent/Child mode.